 - Provide training to respective departments and help champion change

 In a straightforward NetSuite implementation engagement, the roles and responsibilities above are typical.
 For internal costs planning purposes, one can factor in approximately 6 to 8 hours per week (minimum) for 5 months for the resources identified above.
+The NetSuite Cost of Ownership is negligible when it comes to the benefits provided by the ERP system.

 For more information about the NetSuite total cost of ownership: